rotationalio/rotational.io/README.md

 Copy the link that appears after `src=` and use it for the `video_link` field.

-5. Update the `categories` field with the resource's media type.
+5. Update the `categories` field with the learning resource's media type.

-6. Update the `presenters` field with the name of any staff featured in the resource.
+6. Update the `presenters` field with the name of any staff featured in the learning resource.

-7. Update the `topics` field with any topics that could provide more detail about the resource.
+7. Update the `topics` field with any topics that could provide more detail about the learning resource.
 This is similar to the `tags` listed in a `blog` post.

-**NOTE**: Make sure that the `draft: true` in the front matter is removed or changed to `draft: false` before publishing a resource.
+**NOTE**: Make sure that the `draft: true` in the front matter is removed or changed to `draft: false` before publishing a learning resource.

 ## Installing a specific Hugo version on MacOS